The Pride of the Prairie Now Open

-Mimicking the savanna grasslands of Africa, the native tall grass prairies of Kansas serve as the inspiration for Rolling Hills Zoo’s newest experience which will encompass nearly 20,000 sq. ft. and will feature a new indoor space, additional off-exhibit housing, and an up-close and personal 180 degree lion viewing cave.
+Mimicking the savanna grasslands of Africa, the native tallgrass prairies of Kansas served as the inspiration for our new African lion experience, which encompasses nearly 20,000 sq. ft.
+This new exhibit doubles the size of the lions’ original outdoor yard and includes a massive visitors’ cave, a new indoor habitat and additional off-exhibit housing.

-Additional highlights of this new addition include opportunities for guests to experience being directly underneath a 450 lb. lion, or coming nose to nose with her at one of the windows within the cave.
-A special training window inside the cave will also allow guests to be just feet away as animal care staff safely perform daily husbandry with the lions, all part of the exemplary care given to each animal at the zoo.
+From inside the immersive rocky cave guests will experience face-to-face encounters with the lion pride from the safety of the cave’s viewing area.
+A special training window inside the cave will allow guests to be just feet away as animal care staff safely perform daily husbandry with the lions, all part of the exemplary care given to each animal at the Zoo.

 Another exciting feature of The Pride of the Prairie will be additional housing to introduce a male to the Zoo’s pride this spring.
 This building has four large viewing windows where guests can observe the lion as it is safely introduced to the pride.
 In the future, this space will serve as a den for a lioness and her cubs during their first few months of life, offering guests a “first look” of the new offspring.

 Unlike any other lion habitats in Kansas, the Pride of the Prairie provides a high “cliff like” vantage point for the lions to ascend as they keep a watchful eye on their domain, mimicking behaviors in their native savanna.